On what to feed your puppy

 the_girls

-If you have a new puppy and are confused about what to feed them, hopefully this post has been of some use to you.
-If you have any questions, please post them in the comment section below.
-Please note that I am not a veterinarian and cannot comment on what to feed your puppy if they are sick or otherwise unwell.
-What information on this blog you chose to employ is at your own risk.
+If you have a new puppy and are unsure what to feed, I hope this post has been useful.
+Feel free to post questions in the comments below.
+Please note: I am not a veterinarian and cannot advise on feeding sick or unwell puppies.
+Any information from this blog you choose to apply is at your own risk.